 Since 2007, Allard is holding a tenured position as Professor of Occupational Epidemiology.
 Presently, he is vice head of the Department of Public and Occupational Health and co-director of the EMGO Institute's research program ‘Musculoskeletal Health’.

 As of 2002 he is coordinator of Body@Work, Research Center Physical Activity, Work & Health, TNO-VU/VUmc.
-Furthermore, Allard van der Beek serves as member of the Program Board of the Research Center for Health Insurance Medicine AMC-UMCG-UWV-VUmc, of which he was chair during the period Jan 2007 - Jul 2010.
+Furthermore, Allard van der Beek serves as member of the Program Board of the Research Center for Health Insurance Medicine AMC-UMCG-UWV-VUmc, of which he was chair during the period Jan 2007 - Jul 2010 and is vice-chair now.

-Allard was Organiser and treasurer of the 4th International Scientific Conference ‘PREMUS 2001’, Member of the Supervisory Board and treasurer of the 16th Congress of the International Ergonomics Association ‘IEA 2006’, Organiser and co-chair of the 4th International Scientific Conference ‘ICOH-WOPS 2010’, and Co-organiser of the 23rd Conference on Epidemiology in Occupational Health 'EPICOH 2013'.
+Allard was Organiser and treasurer of the 4th International Scientific Conference ‘PREMUS 2001’, Member of the Supervisory Board and treasurer of the 16th Congress of the International Ergonomics Association ‘IEA 2006’, Organiser and co-chair of the 4th International Scientific Conference ‘ICOH-WOPS 2010’, Co-organiser of the 23rd Conference on Epidemiology in Occupational Health 'EPICOH 2013', Organiser and co-chair of the 4th International Scientific Conference ‘Wellbeing at Work 2016’.

 His main research topics have been exposure assessment, (cost-)effectiveness of interventions, worksite health promotion, and etiology of work-related musculoskeletal disorders and work stress.